adelbarre/python-loggingdaemonrunner/README.rst

 Controller for a callable running as background process.

-Based on the runner from python-daemon, an implementation of PEP 3143: http://pypi.python.org/pypi/python-daemon
+Based on the runner from python-daemon, an implementation of PEP 3143:

+  http://pypi.python.org/pypi/python-daemon

 PEP 3143 can be found at:

   http://www.python.org/dev/peps/pep-3143

-Note that this module requires the python-daemon package.
+This module requires the python-daemon package.
-On Debian-based systems it can be installed by running apt-get install python-daemon
+On Debian-based systems it can be installed by running

+  apt-get install python-daemon

 Usage